Auli Hakulinen

+Life

+Hakulinen was born in Helsinki in 1941.
+She went to the Munkkiniemi Secondary School.
+Her father was Lauri Hakulinen, a researcher of Finnish.

-Hakulinen was the head editor of Iso suomen kielioppi.
+In 1999 she joined the Finnish academy of science.
+Hakulinen was the head editor of the leading reference book on the grammar of Finnish, Iso suomen kielioppi.
 The main extent of her research has been in syntax and text linguistics.
 She had also introduced conversation analysis to Finland and has also had an interest in women's studies.
-As an organiser in linguistics and manager of various confidential posts, Hakulinen has been a notable contribution to the development of Finnish linguistics.
+Hakulinen has been a notable contribution to the development of Finnish linguistics.